glhr/adam-blog/_posts/2019-06-01-final-project-year7.markdown

 ---
 layout: post
-title:  Final Project - Global Perspectives & IT (Year 7)
+title:  Final Project - Global Perspectives (Year 7)
 date:   2019-06-01 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: final-project-banner.jpg # Add image post (optional)